 But if used correctly, it can also have a positive effect on Marketing, Communications, Finance and even Operations but above all else allows leadership to make smart, informed decisions at our organizations.
 In my experience, after the development office, the Finance Office benefits the most from a culture when data is respected and embraced.

 For example, organizations that know their donor retention rate (the percentage of donors who gave in 2017 and 2018), know their average gift (total dollars raised divided by the number of gifts) and their growth in giving rate within that population can predict revenue.
+(Check out our free online calculator to determine your donor retention rate!)
 It’s certainly not an exact science, but your Finance team will appreciate some background for the budget numbers you’re providing.
 Conversely, you as a professional fundraiser can approach next year’s budget with an accurate prediction of revenue from fundraising.

 Having the data is nowhere near enough – you have to create an action plan to drive towards increased efficiency and effectiveness.
 Understanding your data and having a plan to make positive change is one of the first steps to creating a culture that embraces data.